qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 )
 ```

-Inside this function, Qdrant Client uses FastEmbed to make the text embedding, generate ids if they’re missing and then adding them to the index with metadata.
+Inside this function, Qdrant Client uses FastEmbed to make the text embedding, generate ids if they’re missing, and then add them to the index with metadata.
 This uses the DefaultEmbedding model: [BAAI/bge-small-en-v1.5](https://huggingface.co/baai/bge-small-en-v1.5)

 ![INDEX TIME: Sequence Diagram for Qdrant and FastEmbed](/articles_data/fastembed/generate-embeddings-from-docs.png)

-### Performing Queries
+### Step 5: Performing Queries

 Finally, you can perform queries on your stored documents.
 Qdrant offers a robust querying capability, and the query results can be easily retrieved as follows: